crossbario/iotcookbook/device/pi/components/buzzer/README.md

 > Replace `41f4b2fb` with the serial number of your Pi (`grep Serial /proc/cpuinfo`).

-You should see a Web frontend that allows you to control the piezo buzzer on the Pi remotely.
+You should see a Web page with buttons to control the piezo buzzer on your Pi.

 ## API